 Global Tea Faculty

-Curiosity about the sudden reduction in size of Yixing-ware teapots during the late Ming, and the relationship this has to the period discourse of originality in 17th-century China prompted Katharine Burnett to seek others across campus who might also be interested in studying tea-related issues, which in turn led to the founding of UC Davis’s Global Tea Initiative for the Study of Tea Culture and Science.
+Professor Burnett's curiosity about the sudden reduction in size of Yixing-ware teapots during the late Ming, and the relationship this has to the period discourse of originality in 17th-century China prompted Katharine Burnett to seek others across campus who might also be interested in studying tea-related issues, which in turn led to the founding of UC Davis’s Global Tea Initiative for the Study of Tea Culture and Science.
 Burnett has expanded her research to investigate the relationship between China and its Southeast Asian neighbors between 1300–1700, when brewed tea became the norm.
 This fascinating border-crossing project is leading to many new insights about the history of tea and how culture is formed.

-Tea studies: what happens to plants after harvest, their chemical biological conditions post-harvest.
+Professor Adams tea studies include, what happens to plants after harvest, their chemical biological conditions post-harvest.

-Axel Borg has a Ph.D. and master’s in South Asian studies from UC Berkeley, and a bachelor’s in English literature from UC Berkeley.
+Retired Librarian Axel Borg has a Ph.D. and master’s in South Asian studies from UC Berkeley, and a bachelor’s in English literature from UC Berkeley.

-Susan Ebeler's research focuses on the development and application of analytical chemistry techniques to study wine flavor chemistry, understanding physico-chemical interactions of flavors with nonvolatile wine components, and the elucidation of chemical mechanisms for observed health effects of wine and wine components.
+Professor Ebeler's research focuses on the development and application of analytical chemistry techniques to study wine flavor chemistry, understanding physico-chemical interactions of flavors with nonvolatile wine components, and the elucidation of chemical mechanisms for observed health effects of wine and wine components.
 She is eager to transfer this expertise to tea studies.

-Dr. Jacquelyn Gervay-Hague's research with camellia sinensis is focused on understanding the global exchange of glycolipids between plant and animal kingdoms and their associated microbiota.
+Professor Gervay-Hague's research with camellia sinensis is focused on understanding the global exchange of glycolipids between plant and animal kingdoms and their associated microbiota.
 Bacterial-derived steryl glycosides modulate the immune system and are also implicated in neurobiology.
 Understanding the exchange of these compounds between microbe and man may lead to novel molecular design in medicine and foods for health.

-Dr. Louis Grivetti's tea-related interests are reflected in three themes: 1) medicinal uses of tea through the centuries, 2) tracing the introduction and uses during the colonial period in North America, and 4) tea festivals in different countries.
+Professor Grivetti's tea-related interests are reflected in three themes: 1) medicinal uses of tea through the centuries, 2) tracing the introduction and uses during the colonial period in North America, and 4) tea festivals in different countries.

 Dr. Gundry's research focuses on the stylistically brilliant and delightfully sensationalistic fiction of the 17th-century Japanese writer of stories, novels and poetry Ihara Saikaku.
-His publications include "Hierarchy, Hubris, and Parody in the Fiction of Ihara Saikaku (forthcoming in The Journal of Japanese Studies) and "Samurai Lovers, 'Samurai Beasts': Warriors and Commoners in Ihara Saikaku's Way of the Warrior Tales" (Japanese Studies, Volume 35, Issue 2, 2015, pp. 153-68).
+Associate Professor Gundry's publications include "Hierarchy, Hubris, and Parody in the Fiction of Ihara Saikaku (forthcoming in The Journal of Japanese Studies) and "Samurai Lovers, 'Samurai Beasts': Warriors and Commoners in Ihara Saikaku's Way of the Warrior Tales" (Japanese Studies, Volume 35, Issue 2, 2015, pp. 153-68).
 He recently completed a book on Ihara Saikaku's fiction and is currently working on a translation of the samurai vendetta stories in Saikaku's Budō denraiki (Exemplary Tales of the Way of the Warrior, 1687).

 Dr. Robert Hackman studies the nutritional value of tea and other foods and beverages related to cardiovascular health.
 Tea made from Camellia sinensis contains polyphenolic compounds similar to those found in cocoa, red wine and certain berries and fruits which are known to help improve vascular function.
 The growing and processing of tea can create unique polyphenols that may provide protection to the vascular system, though studies regarding the health benefits, and mechanism(s) of action are limited.